Louisiana has abundant wildlife, including reptiles such as snakes and turtles. All are welcome in Yvonne's backyard wildlife habitat.

 What Habitat Do Rat Snakes Prefer?

 Rat snake habitats are widely varied.
-They live all across the country and that includes many locations in Louisiana.
+They live all across the country, including many locations in Louisiana.
 Rat snakes like fields and briar patches, but they are not confined to them.
 Where you find a rat snake depends on several factors, including the age of the snake.

 Where Do Rat Snakes Live in Louisiana?